 Meet our researchers

 Under the heading "Meet our researchers", we will have interviews with people who are in the process of employing new people, who have received a major grant or who have achieved something else that we particularly want to promote.
 The items that end up here may also be displayed on the department’s landing page.
 Filmed interviews can be edited in various ways and shared on our social media channels.
 Our human resources administrators will provide us with information about who is in the process of employing new staff.
-However, Jan Olsson welcomes your tips about any current activities you think should be displayed here.
+However, Anders Örtegren welcomes your tips about any current activities you think should be displayed here.

 The research portal/LUCRIS

 Lund University’s research portal contains more static information on our research groups, research, projects and infrastructures.
 The part that is externally visible is called the research portal, while the part that requires you to log in to enter information is called LUCRIS.
 The Staff Pages contain a lot of information about LUCRIS including what information you can extract from the system.
 There is also a page of manuals and videos about how to enter various types of information.
+Anders Örtegren is responsible for LUCRIS at the department.
+Contact him if you need advice about LUCRIS.

 The information on your research group’s page is organised under four headings.
 The first two, ”Description” and ”Research”, are to be available in both Swedish and English.
 The text is limited to around 1000 characters.

-You can decide yourself whether you want the next two headings, ”More about us” and ”More about our research”.
+You can decide for yourself whether you want the next two headings, ”More about us” and ”More about our research”.
 It is fine to have information only in English under these headings.

 Under the heading ”More about us”, you can list the senior researchers included in the research team and link to their profile pages.
 If the text allowed in the “Description” and “Research” boxes is insufficient, you can further describe the group’s research under the heading “More about our research”.